Communicating Employee Engagement Survey Results

 Follow up and repeat

 Continuously follow up with members of your team to see how things are going, and if there’s anything you need to do to readjust and realign on the goal.
-In the end, you want employees to be happy, so keep checking in with them to see if they are.
+In the end, your employees' satisfaction is key, so keep checking in with them.
 Repeat the process over and over.
 This isn’t a one-shot deal, engagement takes time and will always evolve, so it’s really important to stay agile.

 Check out our Employer Branding Guide for info on how to activate your achievements both internally and externally 👇